oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Diode/BAT60A/README.md

 NO IMAGE
-# SZKDIODEBAT6A > BAT60A
+# SZKDIODEBAT6A > Diode : BAT60A

 - ID: SYMBOL-kicad-kicad-symbols-Diode-BAT60A
 - Hex ID: SZKDIODEBAT6A
-- Name: BAT60A
+- Name: Diode : BAT60A
-- Description: BAT60A
+- Description: Diode : BAT60A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Diode-BAT60A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Diode-BAT60A)
 - Short Link: [http://oom.lt/SZKDIODEBAT6A](http://oom.lt/SZKDIODEBAT6A)